DCressey/Expand-Csv/README.md

 Expand-Csv is a simple csv template engine.
 It is written as a Powershell function.
 It is intended to be used like a cmdlet.
 I built this little tool as a learning exercise.
 I'm sharing it in the hopes that others wil find it  useful.
+Even though the implementation is very simple,  the tool can be used in a wide variety of circumstances.
+If the form of the results can be expressed in a template, and the content can be expressed in a csv file,  then this tool can probably be used to good effect.

 The two inputs identify a csv file and a template file.